 *always bring with you the city map, you can download it from here

 I love the places which are close to the water because that makes everything look so romantic and charming, and purifying.
 From Battery Park, there‘s a wonderful view of Ellis Island and the Statue of Liberty.
 We headed straight to buy tickets for the ferry, but the huge line stopped us very quickly.
 We decided that it makes no sense to spend the whole day just for these two sights.
 They’re definitely worth it, but we would have another opportunity.
 We had a Plan B. We went back after Dido offered to go to Central Park.
 A walk in the park is such a great idea to spend the afternoon.
 So we took the subway up to there.

 LUNCH: PICNIC IN CENTRAL PARK, NEW YORK

 When we arrived in Central Park it was already around noon.
-Time for a lunch.
+Time for lunch.
 We decided to make a picnic in the park.
 We found Whole Food in Williams Sonoma’s Home.
-As you probably know Whole Food is offering healthy food, salads etc. which is way better than some fast food restaurant, right?
+As you probably know Whole Food is offering healthy food, salads, etc. which is way better than some fast food restaurant, right?
 We bought some food and the result was so yummy!
-We stayed in the Central Park for about an hour watching the people passing around, playing different games, shooting for fashion magazines etc. Recharged after the meal and the good rest, we walked to our next destination – the Empire State Building.
-This usually takes about 30 minutes but for us, it took more because of shooting, some small itinerary changes etc.
+We stayed in Central Park for about an hour watching the people passing around, playing different games, shooting for fashion magazines, etc. Recharged after the meal and the good rest, we walked to our next destination – the Empire State Building.
+This usually takes about 30 minutes but for us, it took more because of shooting, some small itinerary changes, etc.